christopherkmoore/windower/addons/otto/README.md

-otto pull on - first target always makes everyone close in. somethign wrong with targeting after long sessions. 'backline' roles will try to attack anything they target. make queue more efficient
+otto pull on - first target always makes everyone close in. somethign wrong with targeting after long sessions. 'backline' roles will try to attack anything they target. make queue more efficient add checks -- aspir is targeting any target

+TODO

+aspir is targeting any target
+add global on / off
+add yalm range to monitored boxes figure fucking targeting out bug in assist for backline roles.